OliverObst/decorating/README.md

 ## Deep Conceptors for Temporal Data Mining

 With this project, we provide the software for LRNNs (linear recurrent neural networks).
-The software has been implemented by the authors in the scientific programming language Octave (see <http://www.octave.org>) and tested with version 5.2.0 under Linux.
+The software has been implemented by the authors in Python and the scientific programming language Octave (see <http://www.octave.org>, version 5.2.0).
+It has been tested under Linux.
 The main routines can be found in "lrnn".
 For further details of LRNNs and their properties, the interested reader is referrred to the following paper.

 ## Attributions